alros/rag-python/README.md

 Use keywords to pre-filter the nodes returned by a query.

+## 12-faiss

+Alternative indexing techniques using the FAISS library.

 ## Datasets

 - `bio`: fictional bio generated iteratively with `05-create-a-bio`.